Sharleen Spiteri: Texas reunion and resurgence (2013–present)

+Artistry

+Spiteri's musical influences include the Clash (the main reason she plays a black Fender Telecaster), Blondie, Marvin Gaye and Prince.
+She is also a dedicated Diana Ross fan.
+Spiteri has a large lesbian fanbase, although she is heterosexual.
+Since emerging as lead singer of Texas, she has since become known for her jet black, short hair, as well as her "strong contralto vocal range".

 Filmography

 Spiteri landed the part of a detective opposite Edward Furlong in the thriller 3 Blind Mice, but backed out due to pregnancy.
 She was also cast in Moulin Rouge! starring Nicole Kidman and Ewan McGregor, but she told Jonathan Ross on his show on 4 November 2005 that she declined because she did not want to move to Australia for a year.
 In 2011, she appeared in the French version of The X Factor with Henri Padovani who was managing groups for the competition.
 In 2016, she appeared on the British programme Top Gear, along with Seasick Steve and Tinie Tempah in a South African SUV challenge.

 Personal life

 Spiteri had a long-term relationship with the editor of Arena magazine, Ashley Heath.
-The couple have a daughter, Misty Kyd (named after the phrase from the Clint Eastwood film Play Misty for Me and Wild West outlaw Billy the Kid), born on 9 September 2002.
+The couple have a daughter, Misty Kyd (named after Misty, referenced in the Clint Eastwood film Play Misty for Me, and Wild West outlaw Billy the Kid), born on 9 September 2002.
 The birth prompted her close friend Thierry Henry to dedicate a goal to her daughter by revealing the slogan "For the new born Kyd" beneath his shirt later that day.
 The couple separated in 2005.

 Spiteri married celebrity chef Bryn Williams in September 2018 at the 15th-century church of St. Tyrnog in Llandyrnog, North Wales.
 She wore a dress designed by her friend Stella McCartney.
 Despite being married to a chef, Spiteri does the cooking in their home, as she revealed on the Fuelling Around podcast in 2021.

-At Hogmanay on 31 December 2022, she joined Dame Judi Dench in an impromptu performance of Abba's Waterloo at the Fife Arms hotel in Braemar, where they were both staying.
+At Hogmanay on 31 December 2022, she joined Dame Judi Dench in an impromptu performance of Abba's "Waterloo" at the Fife Arms hotel in Braemar, where they were both staying.